ga-curriculum/seb-pre-work-introduction-to-css/README.md

 **How We’ll Apply CSS**

-For our project with Hannah, we’ll be adding styles in the CSS panel of the CodePen code editor.
+For our project with Hannah, we’ll be adding styles in the **CSS panel** of the CodePen code editor.
 The connection between the HTML and CSS has already been set up for you, so you don’t need to worry about adding `<style>` or `<link>` tags—just focus on writing your CSS!

+---

+<h1 class="slide-header">Our First CSS Rule</h1>

 Now, let’s give Hannah’s website its first _CSS rule_.